×

 All about Troctolite and Cataclasite Properties

 Know all about Troctolite and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Troctolite is Phaneritic whereas that of Cataclasite is Clastic.
 Troctolite appears Veined and Shiny and Cataclasite appears Dull and Banded.
-The luster of Troctolite is not available while that of Cataclasite is vitreous.
+The luster of Troctolite is while that of Cataclasite is vitreous.
 Troctolite is available in dark grey to black colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Cataclasite are commemorative tablets, creating artwork.